aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 A `virtual gateway` is similar to a `virtual node` in that it has a `listener` that accepts traffic for a particular port and protocol (HTTP, HTTP2, GRPC).
 The traffic that the `virtual gateway` receives, is directed to other services in your mesh, using rules defined in `gateway routes` which can be added to your `virtual gateway`.

-Create a `virtual gateway` with the constructor
+Create a `virtual gateway` with the constructor:

 ```typescript
 const gateway = new appmesh.VirtualGateway(stack, 'gateway', {